GeMix: Conditional GAN-Based Mixup for Improved Medical Image Augmentation: GeMix Augmentation

 Building on the trained cGAN, we implement a generative data augmentation strategy aimed at increasing sample diversity and improving generalization in downstream tasks.
 The generator is employed to synthesize new samples conditioned on interpolated soft labels, enabling the creation of images that embody nuanced class mixtures.

 This augmentation mechanism is formally described in Algorithm \ref{alg_gmix}.
-The generator ${G}$ is conditioned on a soft label vector $\ell \in [0;1]^K$, with $K$ being the number of classes.
+The generator ${G}$ is conditioned on a soft label vector $\ell \in [0,1]^K$, with $K$ being the number of classes.
 Given a latent variable (noise) $z \sim \mathcal{N}(0, I)$ as input, it produces a synthetic sample $x = G(z, \ell)$.

+Although the conditional GAN is trained solely on real samples with discrete class labels, we hypothesize that it learns a sufficiently smooth class-conditional latent space, such that interpolating the conditioning label vector leads to semantically meaningful transitions.
+This approach is inspired by prior work in conditional generative modeling~\cite{odena2017conditional, miyato2018cgans}, which demonstrated that even without explicit supervision for intermediate classes, interpolating soft labels can yield coherent outputs that blend characteristics of the involved categories.
+In our context, we observe that using Dirichlet-sampled soft labels enables the generator to produce anatomically consistent images that reflect plausible mixtures of clinical features.
+While the generator does not explicitly observe between-class samples during training, the interpolation property is central to the utility of GeMix for augmentation.
 Here, the soft label of each sample is drawn by first selecting a single class index:

 We refer to the selected class $c$ as the ``dominant'' class, and all other classes as ``non-dominant'' classes.
 A concentration vector \(\theta\in\mathbb{R}^K\) is then constructed: